savonix/rack-xsl/README.md

 Thanks
 ------

-The rack-rewrite gem was very helpful in figuring out how to write rack middleware with blocks.
+The rack-rewrite gem was very helpful in figuring out how to write rack middleware with lots of options.